j-chiesa/dataexpert-analytics-engineering-bootcamp/lectures/lecture_apache_iceberg_day_1.md

-# 🧊 Apache Iceberg - Day 1
+# 🧊 Apache Iceberg - Lecture Day 1

 > This lecture provides a conceptual overview of Apache Iceberg's architecture and key features such as snapshots, time travel, and partitioning.
 It explains why these concepts are critical for handling large-scale data efficiently and includes real-world examples from companies like Netflix and Facebook.